buildpacks/docs/content/docs/for-app-developers/how-to/special-cases/use-http-proxy.md

 }
 ```

-If your application requires a http or https proxy, then you should prefer to read proxy information from the lower-case `http_proxy` and `https_proxy` variables.
+If your app requires an HTTP or HTTPS proxy, then you should prefer to read proxy information from the lower-case `http_proxy` and `https_proxy` variables.